Will the NP Workforce Grow in the Future?

 - What are the implications for the future health care workforce?

-- NPs are likely to fulfill an increasing amount of future demand for health care
+Nurse practitioners are likely to fulfill an increasing amount of future demand for health care.

 - Copyright: Lippincott Williams & Wilkins